Vanshita-Waghale/ToDoList/README.md

 # ToDoList App

 ### Overview
-Todo list application that can create, read, update, delete, and mark completed.
-This application also implement filtering and pagination.
-Front end is developed using react and backend is developed using spring boot.
+Todo list application that can create, read, update, delete, and mark completed.A full-stack ToDo List application built using React for the frontend and Spring Boot with an embedded H2 database for the backend.
+This app allows users to add, update, mark as complete, and delete tasks.
+It’s designed to help manage daily tasks efficiently, while demonstrating CRUD operations, RESTful APIs, and full-stack web development.

 ### How to Run Application